How to Start an Easy Potato Bed

 Hollow heart can be caused by irregular watering and cold soil temps, especially early in a potato’s formation, or, as I learned from our plant pathologist friend Dr. Paul, it can be related to a boron deficiency in the soil.

-We’ll also wait until soil temps get to about 60 degrees Fahrenheit to plant.
+We also wait until April when soil temps get to about 60 degrees F to plant.
 (You can use a kitchen or compost thermometer to check the top few inches!)

 Now, I’d love to hear from you!